~Quick Guide to Taking Better Photos~

 Photographing animals without "glowing eyes" is more difficult because you can't control where they look and usually have to snap it quick.
 Suggestions include...photographing them in action and not in a posed position, therefore their eyes more than likely won't be directed towards the camera.
 Secondly, you can try quickly moving away from the animal's eye level a split second before snapping the shutter.
 But, that is dangerous because you may have "camera shake" when clicking the shutter, which will lead to a fuzzy image.

 About the author: Marilyn Lyons is an awarding winning photographer with a Photographic Technology degree from the Ohio Institute of Photography & Technology.
 She has worked with a variety of photographers and owned her own studio.
-She currently is a veteran of the photo sculpture industry, working with photographers and the general public to produce stand-up 3-d photo sculptures of their photography.
+She currently is a veteran of the photo sculpture industry, working with photographers and consumers to produce table-top 3-d photo sculptures of their photography.
 You can check-out a gallery of her cutout and popout creations at www.funfotos.com

-Home / Gallery / Weddings / Trophies / Prices / Order / Links / FAQ
+Home / Gallery / Weddings / Trophies / Prices / Order / Sitemap / FAQ